Sleep is something everyone should take seriously

 The best place to get some Vitamin D is from the sun.
 Make it a point during your day to spend some time in the sun.
-A great source of Vitamin D in foods include fatty fish and egg yolks.
+A great source of Vitamin D in foods includes fatty fish and egg yolks.

 If you are experiencing sleep issues, a vitamin and mineral deficiency may be the culprit.
 Make sure to talk with your healthcare provider or a nutritionist to discuss your options.
 A diet of diverse and unprocessed foods that are rich in these compounds is ideal.
 Vitamin and Mineral supplementation is also an option, but supplements are less bioavailable than natural foods.
 Vitamins and Minerals have significant health benefits and could help you get that perfect sleep you need!

-Check in with the QDME Journal for new blogs and interesting topics!
+Check-in with the QDME Journal for new blogs and interesting topics!